-Figure 2.14: Rendering of Example "Best" Streetscape in the Rural Elegance Character Zone
+Figure 2.10: Rendering of Example "Best" Streetscape in the Rural Elegance Character Zone Note - Graphics are conceptual in nature and do not necessarily represent the final design

 "GOOD," "BETTER," "BEST" GUIDELINES "Best" Criteria

 A custom light is proposed for areas where enhanced implementation of the Plan is appropriate.
 The custom fixture, shown in the concept graphics, incorporates symmetric agave pad patterns that cast light onto the path while creating a low-light luminaires effect overall.
 The preferred option by the Town is to use solar powered fixtures rather than low-voltage lighting.